StrappedGlint13/pathfinding/documentation/testing.md

 ## Issues raised due to resolution and made some limits for these experiments

 These runs raised an issue about the approach to make these performance tests.
 Due to getting the image from the website, brings it to the program as 1073 x 1073 pixels.
 This means that if we want to make reliable comparsions with the benchmark maps, we should resize them to the same size.
 Benchmark scenarios largest images are 1024 x 1024, so these results can not be compare _exactly_.
 However, resizing the image to the 1024 x 1024 and running the maximum length scenarios will give the most exact distances, and I compare two maps below with almost the same distance.
+These tests have been ran by netbeans, as it made a small difference between these two boards results.

 Berlin shortest path – 1539.8023074035596 & London shortest path – 1598.427632: